-Materials for this character zone should be a high quality and rustic in character. reflecting rural setting.
-Examples include rustic cut pavers, stone veneer, the and use of weathered steel to create split rail accent
+Materials for this character zone should be a high quality and rustic in character, reflecting a rural setting.
+Examples include rustic cut pavers, stone veneer, and the use of weathered steel to create split rail accent elements such as shown in Figure 2.28.
+Exposed aggregate concrete, salt finished concrete sidewalks, and colored concretes used in the other character zones are also compatible with this zone, creating continuity within the Visually Significant Corridor.

-Figure 2.32: Example of Split Rail and Stone Veneer Accent Element elements such as shown in Figure 2.32.
-Exposed aggregate concrete, salt finished concrete sidewalks, and colored atible with this zone, creating concretes used in the other character zones are also compatible with this zone, creating continuity within the Visually Significant Corridor.
+- 1 Weathered steel rails

-1 Weathered steel rails 2 Stone veneer walls
+- 2 Stone veneer walls

-3) Tube steel posts
+- (3) Tube steel posts